Anomalous minimum and scaling behavior of localization length near an isolated flat band: Properties of the localization length

+Before discussing the anomalous localization minima in the presence of disorder, we first briefly review the properties of evanescent waves inside a band gap in the absence of disorder.
+A band gap, by definition, does not support any extended or propagating states.
+In other words, the wave vector inside a band gap takes a complex value, and its imaginary part gives the inverse localization length of the evanescent wave \cite{PhC_book}.
+From this point of view, two systems with identical band structures (except at some singular values of the energy), should also have identical localization properties for evanescent waves inside the band gap.

+As a case in point, we compare a simple 1D periodic lattice and a Lieb lattice in Fig.~\ref{fig:bands}.
+They have two identical dispersive bands given by \be E = \pm\sqrt{G^2 + 2J^2(1+\cos{k\alpha})}, \ee with the Lieb lattice featuring an additional flat band at $E_{FB}=0$.
+These band structures are calculated using a tight-binding model, with nearest neighbor couplings $J$ and $G$ shown in the insets of Fig.~\ref{fig:bands}.
+Take the Lieb lattice for example, the tight-binding model is given by

-where $X_j,E_{Xj}\,(X=A,B,C; j=1,2,\ldots,N-1)$ are the wave function on the jth site of type $X$ and its onsite energy. $N$ is the number of unit cells ($A$--$B$--$C$ subchains in Fig.~\ref{fig:Lieb}(a); inset), $\Delta_{Xj} \equiv E-E_{Xj}$, and $G,J$ are the vertical and horizontal coupling, respectively.
-Below we assume uniformly distributed disorder $E_{Xj}\in [E_X-W/2,E_X+W/2]$, with $\langle E_{Xj}^2\rangle=W^2/12$.
-Clearly the overall energy scale does not matter in our noninteracting model, as all terms in Eqs.~(\ref{eq:A}-\ref{eq:C}) are linear in energy.
-We can thus pick an energy reference and keep it fixed in our discussion.
-We choose it to be $G$ and set it to be 1, which equals the band gap $E_g$ (see Fig.~\ref{fig:Lieb}(a)).
+where the overhead dot denotes the time derivative and we have taken $\hbar=1$. $X_j$ is the value of the wave function on the $j$th site of type $X\,(X=A,B,C; j=1,2,\ldots)$, and $E_{Xj}$ is the energy on site $X_j$.
+Clearly the wave function and hence the localization length do not depend on the overall energy scale, because all the terms in Eqs.~(\ref{eq:A0})--(\ref{eq:C0}) are linear in energy.
+We can thus use an energy scale at will, which we choose to be $G$ and set it to be 1.

+The model above assumes noninteracting particles, with which the localization of fermions, bosons, and classical waves can be treated on the same footing in their respective regime of validity, i.e., as a general wave phenomenon where propagation is suppressed \cite{review}.
+We also note that although Eqs. (\ref{eq:A0})--(\ref{eq:C0}) are written in the form of the Schr\"odinger equation, it applies to the wave equation as well in the paraxial regime, which can be realized, for example, by coupled parallel waveguides \cite{Rechtsman,Vicencio}.
+There the time derive is replaced by the spatial derivative along the axial (propagation) direction, and the energy is replaced by the propagation constant \cite{segev}.